A Survey on 3D Gaussian Splatting: Introduction

 In an effort to assist readers in keeping pace with the swift evolution of 3D GS, we provide the first survey on 3D GS, which presents a systematic and timely collection of the most significant literature on the topic.
-Given that 3D GS is a very recent innovation (\cf Fig.~\ref{fig_num_paper}), this survey focuses in particular on its principles, and the diverse developments and contributions that have emerged since its introduction.
-We systematically review the foundational period of 3D GS, with selected works primarily sourced from top-tier conferences.
+Given that GS is a very recent innovation (\cf Fig.~\ref{fig_num_paper}), this survey focuses in particular on its principles, and the diverse developments and contributions that have emerged since its introduction.
+We systematically review the foundational period of GS, with selected works primarily sourced from top-tier conferences.
 Our analysis concentrates on the initial explosion of research following its introduction in 2023 through 2024, covering the theoretical underpinnings, landmark developments, and early applications that shaped the field.
-Acknowledging the nascent yet rapidly evolving nature of 3D GS, this survey is inevitably a biased view, but we strive to offer a balanced perspective that reflects both the current state and the future potential of this field.
+Acknowledging the nascent yet rapidly evolving nature, this survey is inevitably a biased view, but we strive to offer a balanced perspective that reflects both the current state and the future potential of this field.
 Our aim is to encapsulate the primary research trends and serve as a valuable resource for both researchers and practitioners eager to understand and contribute to this rapidly evolving domain.
-The distinctions of this survey from existing literature~\cite{fei20243d,dalal2024gaussian,bao20243d,wu2024recent} are evident in the following aspects:
+The distinctions of this paper from existing surveys (general~\cite{fei20243d,dalal2024gaussian,bao20243d,wu2024recent} or domain-specific~\cite{bagdasarian20253dgs,ali2025compression,he2025survey}) are evident in the following aspects:

 $\bullet$ We provide the first systematic and comprehensive review that examines 3D GS from a macro-level perspective by establishing clear taxonomies and frameworks.
 This high-level systematization helps researchers identify trends and potential directions that might not be apparent from paper-specific reviews.
 Our organizational structure serves as a roadmap for understanding how different approaches relate to and build upon each other within the 3D GS ecosystem.